 What glass is best for my table?

-Glass table tops are usually a hot topic so I’ll address some of the usual questions we receive here.
+Glass table tops are usually a hot topic so we will address some of the usual questions we receive here.

 Firstly, there are no strict rules on what you can and can’t have with regards to glass on table tops.